consumer awareness

 3. Sub Standard Quality

 Consumers are willing to buy at affordable prices.
-Thus, producers reduce the quality of goods and services by unfair practices.
+Thus, producers reduce the quality of goods and services unfair practices.
 Hence, many of the duplicate products are available in market.

-Example: Adulteration of food items like ghee, milk etc.,
+For example: Adulteration of food items like ghee, milk etc.,

 4. Artificial Scarcity

-Through hoarding and black marketing, sellers indulge themselves in artificial scarcity of goods.
 Hoarding is temporary method of storing very large quantities of goods during low prices and selling them once the prices are high.

 5. False/ Incomplete Information